Manatees on the Move This Summer Season

 Before heading out on the water this weekend, review how to determine if a manatee is in trouble and where to report sightings or call for help in your area at savethemanatee.org/rescue.
-Save the numbers or take a picture of wildlife reporting info to have it handy in your phone.
-If you live or boat in Gulf Coast or southeastern states where manatees are found, you can also request free resources, like boating safety packets, to keep on board or awareness signs to hang on your dock, at savethemanatee.org/resources.
+Save the numbers or take a picture of wildlife reporting information to have it handy on your phone.
+If you live or boat in the Gulf Coast or southeastern states where manatees are found, you can also request free resources, like boating safety packets to keep on board or awareness signs to hang on your dock, at savethemanatee.org/resources.